ESPRI-Mod/synda/sdt/doc/download_tutorial.md

 Note: log files are stored in '$HOME/sdt/log' folder (source installation) and '/var/log/synda/sdt' folder (system package installation).

-To debug file transfer error and certificate issue, you can use the two commands below:
+To debug file transfer error and certificate issue, you can use the commands
+below:

 Test certificate renewal